jesskelsall/astarus/astarus/people/ahsha-sallas.md

 ### Two Truths and a Lie

-- She got into a fight with one of her mentors. [truth]
+- They got into a fight with one of their mentors. [truth]
-- The mentors favoured her over the other students. [truth]
+- The mentors favoured them over the other students. [truth]
-- She has a criminal past. [lie]
+- They has a criminal past. [lie]